otatro23/og_gain_loss_cnidaria/README.md

 This project aims to increase our understanding of genomic mechanisms that lead to the evolution of complex traits in Cnidaria.

 ### Data:
-- Proteomes of 72 cnidarians, 3 ctenophores, 6 sponges, Trichoplax, and 15 bilaterians.
+- Proteomes of 72 cnidarians, 3 ctenophores, 6 sponges, Trichoplax, and 15 bilaterians
-- Single cell RNA sequencing data from Hydra vulgaris, Clytia hemisphaerica, Turritopsis rubra, Aurelia coerulea Xenia sp., Nematostella vectensis, Acropora millepora, and stylophora pistillata
+- Single cell RNA sequencing data from _Hydra vulgaris_, _Clytia hemisphaerica_, _Turritopsis rubra_, _Aurelia coerulea_, _Xenia sp._, _Nematostella vectensis_, _Acropora millepora_, and _stylophora pistillata_

 # Objectives:
 1. Determine orthogroup gains and losses within Cnidaria and summarize the overall functions that were gained and lost at focal nodes.